TonyH0401/python-ticket-purchase-dataset-generator-it-project-tdtu/readme.md

-# Ticket Purchase Dataset Fenerator using Python
+# Ticket Purchase Dataset Generator using Python

-#### Part of Information Technology Project by TDTU
+This is part of Information Technology Project by TDTU.
+It contains ChatGPT prompt to generate Python code for dataset generation, code snippet for dataset generation using ChatGPTv3 and code snippet for dataset generation using ChatGPTv4.

 ## Features